-“What do you think would be the best way to address that issue?”
+“What else have you tried to address that issue?”

-Are you taking the time to conduct a proper discovery to understand what they truly need and want, or have you made assumptions about what you can offer them?
+Are you taking the time to conduct a proper discovery to understand their business problems, and what's causing them?
+Or have you made assumptions about their problems and how you can help?

 Are you drilling down to ask follow-up questions rather than rushing in with a response or proposed solution?
 It’s human nature to assume we know exactly what someone means when they make a statement, but we have to resist that urge.

 Instead, replace your assumptions with curiosity.
 Get curious about the challenges your prospect is currently facing.
 Get curious about the statements and observations they share with you.

 For example, if your prospect says, "I'm interested in your product because I think it can help me get more customers," - RESIST the temptation to confirm and describe how you can help them.
 You don't have all the facts yet!

 Instead, ask them: "When you say you'd like more customers, how many do you have currently?
 How many did you have last year?
 The year before?
 What's the value of each customer?
 What target have you set for next year?"